 - Russian SSBNs might be sunk accidentally.
 This could cause Russia’s leaders to fear that the US intended to engage in strategic ASW to try to shift the intercontinental nuclear balance in its favor.
 (See the post Strategic ASW for why this would be an astonishingly bad idea).
 Every possible precaution should be taken to keep intercontinental nuclear forces out of play.

-- Global embargo/E2 may be viewed as too radical or grandiose to be implemented by a fractious NATO and might be blocked by those NATO members who might see it as overly aggressive.
+- Global blockade and blockade enforcement may be viewed as too radical or grandiose to be implemented by a fractious NATO and might be blocked by those NATO members who might see it as overly aggressive.

 - Some may see US freedom of action as constrained by a closer linkage of US and NATO plans on a global scale.
 The USN may fear that operational security might become compromised.

 - Third parties, especially the Chinese, may become involved if their commerce is interfered with or their ships become accidental targets.
-China cannot be allowed to negate the effects of a embargo of Russia’s shipping.
-(A Propulsion Disabler weapon would be an ideal means to deal with embargo runners, under the Chinese or any other flag.)
+China cannot be allowed to negate the effects of a blockade.
+(A propulsion disabler weapon would be an ideal means to deal with blockade runners, under the Chinese or any other flag.)
 At the same time, China’s interests in unfettered seaborne commerce cannot be ignored entirely.
-Whatever the case, China can be expected to strongly denounce a global embargo against Russia not least because of its implications for a similar Chinese vulnerability (see Global Embargo vs. China).
-US plans for embargoing Russia should take full account of possible Chinese responses, which are taken up below.
+Whatever the case, China can be expected to strongly denounce a global blockade against Russia not least because of its implications for a similar Chinese vulnerability (see Global Blockade vs. China).
+Plans for blockading Russia should take full account of possible Chinese responses, which are taken up below.

-- The potency and ease of implementation of a global embargo may be misunderstood or “oversold” in US national planning processes perhaps within the Navy/JCS/OSD, but more likely outside it.
+- The potency and ease of implementation of a global blockade may be misunderstood or “oversold” in US national planning processes perhaps within the Navy/JCS/OSD, but more likely outside it.
 This could lead to its premature use in an unfolding crisis.
-Preparations for global embargo should be recognized as a significant step toward war—to be taken only in extremis.
+Preparations for global blockade should be recognized as a significant step toward war—to be taken only in extremis.

 - Success (and perhaps sacrifice) at sea may lead some in the US to escalate the political terms demanded of Russia for ending the war.
-It may be argued that restoration of the status quo ante is insufficient.
-Having just demonstrated that global command of the sea can produce major strategic payoff, there may be a (dangerous) temptation to further exploit it vs. Russia and expand its use to others.
+Some may argue that restoration of the status quo ante is insufficient.
+Having just demonstrated that global command of the sea can produce major strategic payoff, there may develop a temptation to further exploit it vs. Russia and expand its use to others.
 This prospect doubtless will have occurred to leaders in China.

 War Termination and the Critical Role of China